 The Tudor Tailor is celebrating the five-year anniversary of the publication of The Queen’s Servants this month with some exciting announcements.
 The book was published in December 2011 and almost five years to the day the last copy has gone.
-Not only is a revised second edition hot off the press today but a German version is now available via a Kickstarter campaign.
-Don’t hesitate to pledge your support.
-And, last but not least, a new and exclusive offer which may fit many a Christmas stocking is original artwork from the book by Michael Perry, which is now available to buy for the first time.
+The revised second edition is hot off the press today and a new and exclusive offer which may fit many a Christmas stocking is original artwork from the book by Michael Perry, which is now available to buy for the first time.

 The complete sale of the first print run is testament to the number of people who found The Queen’s Servants attractive and helpful.
 Sales have been steady since publication so there was no question that a second edition was necessary.
 This presented a useful opportunity to correct mistakes that escaped notice in the first edition, and to make improvements in response to comments by readers.
 The most significant change is the expansion of the index of key terms into a comprehensive glossary.
 In addition, ambiguities have been clarified, typographical errors have been corrected and instructions have been streamlined.

 The other big news is that The Tudor Tailor is planning its first foreign-language edition.
 Melina Munz, who was an intern at The Tudor Tailor during her undergraduate studies in history and English at Tübingen, has translated The Queen’s Servantsinto German as Die Diener der Königin.
 Not only will this put the information within reach of many additional readers but the discussions over terminology provoked by the translation process led to many of the improvements in this second edition in English.